geodask/svelte-reactive-table/sites/docs/src/routes/docs/quick-start/+page.md

 # Quick Start

-This guide will show you how to use Svelte Reactive Table's core features to build flexible, reactive tables.
+Welcome!
+This guide shows you how to add powerful features to your Svelte Reactive Table.
+We'll start with a basic table and progressively add pagination, column visibility, sorting, and more.

+> New to Svelte Reactive Table?
+Start with [Basic Usage](/docs/basic-usage) to learn how to create your first table, then come back here to add features.

-## Basic Table
+## Creating a Basic Table

-First, create a simple table by providing your data and column definitions to the `reactiveTable` function:
+Let's assume you already have a working table like this:

 ```svelte
 <script lang="ts">